KenzLinden/Croak/README.md

 # WIP (STILL WRITING READ ME)

+BACKEND WILL BE DJANGO
+FRONTEND IS REACT ELECTRON

 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.